federicotdn/wikiquote/README.md

 ```

-Some page titles will lead to a Disambiguation page (like `Matrix`), which will raise a `DisambiguationPageException` exception.
-If the page does not exist, a `NoSuchPageException` will be raised instead.
+Some article titles will lead to a Disambiguation page (like `Matrix`), which will raise a `DisambiguationPageException` exception.
+When this happens, try using `search()` first, and then use one of the specific article titles found.

+If the article searched for does not exist, and no similar results exist, a `NoSuchPageException` will be raised instead.

 ## Languages
 The `wikiquote` module currently supports the following languages: